Xilinx/ml-suite/deepdetect_webcam.md

 # DeepDetect Webcam Tutorial

 # Introduction
-This tutorial extends the [DeepDetect REST Tutorial][], using the [Deep Detect][] application and REST APIs to connect a webcam from a host machine to stream video to F1 and classify the images live.
+This tutorial expands on the [DeepDetect REST Tutorial][].
+Here the [Deep Detect][] application and REST APIs are used to connect a webcam from a host machine and use it to stream video to F1, allowing for classification of live images.

 The full code of this project is in `/xfdnn_testdrive/deepdetect/`

-For launching and connecting to instances, [start here][].
+For instructions on launching and connecting to instances, see [here][].

 Start by launching Two Terminals